dfelinto/blender-manual/manual/animation/armatures/bones/properties/relations.rst

 - In the Properties, use the "layer buttons" of each selected bone Relations panel (*Bones* tab) to control in which layer(s) it lays.
-- In the *3D View* editor, use the menu :menuselection:`Armature --> Move Bone To Layer` or :menuselection:`Pose --> Move Bone To Layer` or press :kbd:`M` to show the usual pop-up layers menu.
+- In the *3D Viewport*, use the menu :menuselection:`Armature --> Move Bone To Layer` or :menuselection:`Pose --> Move Bone To Layer` or press :kbd:`M` to show the usual pop-up layers menu.
   Note that this way, you assign the same layers to all selected bones.